cymen/literate-jasmine/README.md

     expect(text + "d").toBe("abcd");

-The idea is to write markdown that gets translated to Jasmine `describe` and `it` blocks.
-Because we want to be able to annotate in between parts of what would become a single `it`, we make use of markdown hierarchy to separate one test from another and to give the `it` (and `describe` blocks names).

-This README.md has a markdown structure (which includes the main header above and the other parts below) that is parsed into a tree:
+The file you are currently reading has a markdown structure (which includes the main header above and the other parts below) that is parsed into a tree:

 * literate-jasmine
   * Mathematices